-In this class, students will complete a variety of IB MYP assessments such as projects, papers, tests, presentations, etc. Assessments like these give students a chance to demonstrate their knowledge, understanding, and skills, and in turn, these assessments give teachers, families, and students useful information to help improve learning.
+In this class, students will complete a variety of summative assessments.
 Students will engage in summative assessments for each unit.
-Examples of summative assessments can include: exams/tests, quizzes, projects, research papers, essays, case studies, presentations and/or primary document analysis.
-Summative assessments will represent 80% of the total student grade for each quarter of the course.
+Examples of summative assessments can include: projects, papers, tests, presentations, quizzes, essays, etc. Summative assessments will represent 80% of the total student grade for each quarter of the course.
 Students will also engage in formative assessments for each unit, which will help students develop skills and knowledge, and indicate progress toward the summative assessments given.
-Examples of formative assessments can include: questions, notes, readings, homework, smaller in-class assignments, graphic organizers, and/or quick writes.
+Examples of formative assessments can include: study guides, questions, notes, readings, homework, smaller in-class assignments, graphic organizers, and/or quick writes.
 Formative assessments will represent 20% of the total student grade for each quarter of the course.
 Throughout these assessments, the IB MYP Criterion rubrics will be used.
 IB MYP Criterion rubrics use an 8-point international scale, with 8 representing "excellent achievement" and 1 representing "limited achievement."
 This scale is converted to a standard A, B, C, D, N scale and point value.
-Parents & guardians, please ask your student to share their rubrics with you.